The Vulture (Brooklyn Nine-Nine): Critical reviews

-"The Vulture" received mostly positive reviews from critics.
+"The Vulture" received positive reviews from critics.
 Roth Cornet of IGN gave the episode a "great" 8.0 out of 10 and wrote, "'The Vulture' is the strongest Brooklyn Nine-Nine episode to date.
 Funny, sharp, and a great use of the characters as a whole, let's hope that this entry is an indication of what's to come on this freshman series."

 Molly Eichel of The A.V.
 Club gave the episode an "A−" grade and wrote, "Brooklyn Nine-Nine is not a show that's subtle about its episodic themes.
 'The Vulture' is a prime example.
 An episode about teamwork is resolved when the team works together.
 It's a simple concept.
 The theme this week isn't best illustrated by its storyline, though.
 Instead, it's the actual practice that works.
 Peralta, Boyle, Diaz, Santiago (and Hitchcock and Scully, but, losers?
 Amirite?) work together to solve their case, but in the end, their ensemble creates the most satisfying episode of Brooklyn Nine-Nine in its short run so far."